Pressure Injuries

 How are pressure injuries treated?

 Relieving and spreading out pressure is the most important part of both preventing and treating pressure injuries.
-Putting pressure on one spot for long periods of time limits blood flow to that area.
-This damages or kills the cells and creates a sore.
+Putting pressure on one spot for long periods of time damages the skin and underlying tissues.
 Pressure can be relieved and spread in several ways.
 Often a combination of these is best.

 • Change position often.